 Choosing Who Manages Your Children’s Inheritance

 Without a trust, a judge who knows nothing about you or your values will decide who manages the money you leave behind.
 With a trust, you make that decision yourself.
 You can name someone you know and trust to handle your children’s inheritance responsibly.
+You can also leave guidelines for how and when those funds will be distributed for your children’s benefit.

 Controlling How the Money Is Spent

 A trust lets you give your trustee guidance on how you want your children’s money used.
-If it’s important to you that your children attend private school or have money set aside for college, you can spell that out in the trust document.

 Deciding When Your Children Get Full Control

-Under a guardianship, your children would receive their full inheritance at 18.
-Most 18-year-olds aren’t ready to manage a significant sum of money.
+Most 18-year-olds don’t have the financial maturity to manage a significant sum of money.
 A trust lets you delay distributions, or stagger them over time.
-For example, you might provide for distributions at 25, 30, and 35, giving your children time to mature.

 Trusts Are Not Just for the Wealthy